 Thunderbolt is a new type of connection that was developed by Intel under the codename Light Peak.
 As that name suggests, Thunderbolt was initially intended to be a fiber-optic connection capable of 10Gbit/s (nearly twice the bandwidth of USB 3.0).
 Still, Intel engineers figured out how to accomplish this goal using only copper wire.
 This made Thunderbolt less expensive and gave it the ability to deliver power, a critical trait for any connection that dreams of widespread adoption.

-The latest generation, Thunderbolt 3.0, uses the USB-C physical interface and is capable of data transfer speeds of 40Gbps.
+The current common generation, Thunderbolt 3.0, uses the USB-C physical interface and is capable of data transfer speeds of 40Gbps.
 This connection also doubles as a DisplayPort 1.2-compatible A/V connection.
 It’s possible to daisy-chain up to seven different devices (both displays and peripherals) off one Thunderbolt port, though there are limitations based on the types of devices connected.

 You can use Thunderbolt to connect to any USB device, display, or Thunderbolt product, and it’s proved to be competitive with USB technology thanks to its speed and versatility.
 However, USB 4.0 could incorporate Thunderbolt technology, so we may see the standards unified in the future.